 Recovery Insulation currently utilise recovered industrial waste and recycled denim clothing e.g. denim jeans to produce INNO-THERM.
 The feedstock is sourced from Minot in France who process [i.e. pull the denim back to fibres] from Slovenia, Belgium and France.
 There is no reason why this cannot be sourced locally.
 It is recommended that Recovery Insulation develop their marketing strategy in order to maximise potential INNO-THERM sales.
 In particular, Recovery Insulation should focus on key target markets such as organisations/individuals wanting to specify/build using sustainable materials.
 This must be supported by effective marketing, branding and competitor analysis.

 As part of the branding and marketing review, the website would benefit from a small number of amendments to make it more user-friendly and targeted at the needs of key markets/audiences.
 Online material should be streamlined and designed with greater visual impact.
 Emphasis is required on the key features of the product and the marketing campaign should take full advantage of social media.
 The website should also act as a ‘Call to Action’ for customers, encouraging them to get in touch or provide their contact information in order to create a sales database, opening the possibility for customer surveys.
-Incentives must be used effectively, recognising that those based on cost/price are likely to have the greatest impact.
+Incentives must be used effectively, recognising that those based on cost/price are likely to have the greatest impact